-Agreed-Upon Procedure Results Managements' Response Obtain and inspect the entity's written policies and procedures and observe that they address each of the following categories and subcategories.
-Budgeting Purchasing Disbursements Receipts Payroll/Personnel Contracting Credit Cards Travel and expense reimbursements Ethics Debt Disaster Recovery / Business Continuity The entity has not adopted written policies addressing the designated categories; however, most of the entity's transactions are processed by the Rapides Parish Police Jury (the primary government).
+Written Policies and Procedures Agreed-Upon Procedure Results Managements' Response proceed the following the foll vroll/Personnel ntracting odit Cards vel and expense reimbursements The entity has not adopted written policies addressing the designated categories; however, most of the entity's transactions are processed by the Rapides Parish Police Jury (the primary government).
 Accordingly, the transactions are subject to the policies and procedures adopted and implemented by the primary government.
-The primary government is subject to a separate engagement that applies the Statewide Agreed- Upon procedures to its operations.
+The primary government is subject to a separate engagement that applies the Statewide Agreed-Upon procedures to its operations.
 Since most transactions are subject to policies and procedures implemented by the Rapides Parish Police Jury, adopting written policies and procedures is considered unnecessary.

-Agreed-Upon Procedure Results Managements' Response minute enablir a and inspect the board/finance committee es for the fiscal period, as well as the board's ng legislation, charter, bylaws, or equivalent tent in effect during the fiscal period, and: with frec ena serve that the board/finance committee met h a quorum at least monthly, or on a puency in accordance with the board's bling legislation, charter, bylaws, or other ivalent document.
-The Board did not meet on a frequent basis.
-The governing board typically schedules meeting whenever matters require the Board's attention. the future, we will make a point of scheduling regul quarterly meetings. accorrefe com spec fina com fun on that find thou thou those entities reporting on the governmental ounting model, observe that the minutes erenced or included monthly budget-to-actual aparisons on the general fund and major cial revenue funds, as well as monthly ancial statements (or budget-to-actual aparisons, if budgeted) for major proprietary ds.
-Alternately, for those entities reporting the non-profit accounting model, observe t the minutes referenced or included ancial activity relating to public funds if se public funds comprised more than 10% of entity's collections during the fiscal period.
-Minutes did not routinely address financial reports.
-In the future, we intend to review financial repo when regular quarterly meetings are conducted.
+Board (or Finance Committee) Agreed-Upon Procedure Results Managements' Response 2 Obtain and inspect the board/finance committee minutes for the fiscal period, as well as the board's enabling legislation, charter, bylaws, or equivalent document in effect during the fiscal period, and: a) Observe that the board/finance committee met with a quorum at least monthly, or on a frequency in accordance with the board's enabling legislation, charter, bylaws, or other equivalent document.
+The District was unable to provide the written minutes demonstrating their meeting frequency.
+In the future, we will commit to maintaining minutes of all monthly meetings. b) For those entities reporting on the governmental accounting model, observe that the minutes referenced or included monthly budget-to-actual comparisons on the general fund and major special revenue funds, as well as monthly financial statements (or budget-to-actual comparisons, if budgeted) for major proprietary funds.
+Alternately, for those entities reporting on the non-profit accounting model, observe that the minutes referenced or included financial activity relating to public funds if those public funds comprised more than 10% of the entity's collections during the fiscal period.
+The District was unable to provide the written minutes demonstrating their meeting frequency.
+In the future, we will commit to maintaining minutes of all monthly meetings.